joevandebilt/Legend-Of-Drongo/README.txt

 - Changed HP and damage modifiers to double data type

 v2.3.2
-- Fixed rouding of HP to 2 significant figures
+- Fixed rounding of HP to 2 significant figures
 - Altered Item editor to allow double data type inputs and double casts when editing.
 - Fixed Event editor to enable/disable boxes in a more renewable fashion
 - Fixed issue with item interactions not outputting custom text